Gaushikmr/gaushikmr/README.md

  I'm Gaushik.
 I'm a ComputerScience Undergraduate who went rogue to accomplish his long awaited passion of becoming a Software Engineer.
  I'm currently training myself to become industry ready and finally accomplish that perfect dream.

+## Things I enjoy doing 👩‍💻

+- Developing Experiences which bring a smile.
+- Working on technologies that help me put together some beautiful.
+- Learning and Working with JavaScript and all things Web.